There were difficulties leaving heroin behind, but nothing that compared to the victories of giving it up.

-Heroin was my best friend, something I couldn’t live without, something that would replace anything or anyone in my life at any given time.
-Even though it tore my life apart limb from limb— had me lose friends, family, dignity and self respect—I still had to have it.
+Heroin was my best friend.
+It was something I couldn’t live without, something that would replace anything or anyone in my life at any given time.
+Even though it tore my life apart limb from limb—made me lose friends, family, dignity and self respect—I still had to have it.
 Until I didn’t.
-I couldn’t imagine making the journey to recovery and sobriety when I was using Heroin.
-There were difficulties leaving Heroin behind, but nothing that compared to the victories of giving it up.
+When I was using heroin, I couldn’t imagine making the journey to recovery and sobriety.
+There were difficulties leaving heroin behind, but nothing that compared to the victories of giving it up.

 My story began when I was around thirteen years old and addicted to methamphetamines.
-My life had only begun and I found myself chained to a substance I couldn’t control.
-Combined with puberty, my meth use was completely destroying my life at home with my parents, the relationships with my best friends, and totally skewing my dreams, aspirations and priorities.
-At the time, I wouldn’t have admitted that I was addicted, or even that I had a “problem” with substances, even though I had to get so far out of myself to feel any sort of normalcy.
-From there, things went downhill; as I started to experiment with other substances, at around 18 years old, I finally found that the last piece to my puzzle were opiates, more specifically, Heroin.
+My life had only just begun, and I found myself chained to a substance I couldn’t control.
+Combined with puberty, my meth use was completely destroying my life.
+It affected by relationship with my parents and with my best friends.
+My addiction was totally skewing my dreams, aspirations and priorities.
+At the time, I wouldn’t have admitted that I was addicted, or even that I had a “problem” with substances.
+But I had to get so far out of myself to feel any sort of normalcy.
+From there, things went downhill.
+As I started to experiment with other substances, at around 18 years old, I finally found that the last piece to my puzzle.
+Opiates.
+More specifically, heroin.

-At first, it was all I needed to have “fun,” that warm fuzzy feeling, the worries in my life dissipating, the ultimate high to bring me out of myself and be the person I thought I could be: happy, content, and in control.
-When I started using Heroin, I wouldn’t be able to tell how bad it could really get.
+At first, it was all I needed to have “fun.”
+I got that warm fuzzy feeling, as if the worries in my life were dissipating.
+It was the ultimate high, bringing me out of myself and making me the person I thought I could be: happy, content, and in control.
+When I started using heroin, I didn’t know how bad it could really get.
 Soon enough, I hated myself.
-I was socially anxious, had a low self worth and esteem, beat myself up about anything and everything.
-I couldn’t even look at myself in the mirror anymore to the point that I removed all the mirrors in my apartment.
-Arrests, erratic behavior, cheating in relationships all became part of the “norm.”
+I was socially anxious, had a low self-worth and -esteem, and beat myself up about anything and everything.
+I couldn’t even look at myself in the mirror anymore.
+It got to the point that I removed all the mirrors in my apartment.
+Arrests, erratic behavior, and cheating in relationships all became part of my “norm.”

-Heroin was the one tool I had to combat the self-created symptoms of being an addict: loneliness, self loathing, depression, anxiety and extremely low self respect and esteem.
-Who would give up their one defense against feeling horrible day in and day out?
+Heroin was the one tool I had to combat the self-created symptoms of being an addict: loneliness, self loathing, depression, anxiety and extremely low self-respect and -esteem.
+Who would give up their only defense against feeling horrible day in and day out?
 Not me.
 I wasn’t even fully aware of all the deep-rooted issues I had until I came into recovery.
 I became a recluse.
-Being alone was the only way I knew I wasn’t harming anyone else in my life.
+Being alone was the only way to be sure I wasn’t harming anyone else in my life.
 The lying, deceit, and manipulation all came as repercussions of using drugs to survive.
 The times I had tried to stop on my own made me feel that I was much weaker that I had ever imagined.
-It was like trying to live without breathing.
+Not taking heroin seemed like trying to live without breathing.
 It was difficult, to say the least.

-Although, quitting Heroin was as difficult as it could possibly get for me, the victories were well worth the struggle.
-I’ve gained my life back, slowly but surely.
-Becoming human again, with aspirations, dreams and priorities meant something.
-I was reborn.
-How victorious it is to put down the syringe and to say ‘yes’ to life instead of hiding away.
-I had to re-learn how to make friends, look people in the eye, apply for a job, have personal relationships, have responsibilities, everything from square one!
-To know that a little over 25 months ago, I was a shell of a human being, a wasted space, a slave to a white powdery substance compared to what I am now: beautiful, positive, spiritual, and sober.
+I had to re-learn how to make friends, look people in the eye, apply for a job, have personal relationships, and fulfill my responsibilities.
+Everything was starting from square one!
+A little over 25 months ago, I was a shell of a human being, a wasted space, a slave to a white powdery substance.
+Compared that to what I am now: beautiful, positive, spiritual, and sober.
 This evolution is what keeps me going in my recovery.
-I have to admit, for how bad it got in my active addiction, the victories over it are something special and something I will work hard towards every day of my life.
+I have to admit, considering how bad it got in my active addiction, the victories over it are something special.
+I will work hard towards them every day of my life.
 Without those difficulties, the victories wouldn’t feel as good.